-This years Native American Research and Training Center's Winter Institute will be held on February 25 - 27, 2019 in Tucson, Arizona.
+This year Native American Research and Training Center's Winter Institute will be held on February 25 - 27, 2019 in Tucson, Arizona.
 This years theme is Convergence & Divergence in Native Health Research: The Confluence of Traditional and Contemporary Medicine.
-This is a three day conference for students, researchers, healthcare providers and those working in Native American Health.
+This is a three-day conference for students, researchers, healthcare providers and those working in Native American Health.

 Cross Culture Training